WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
 The Sparrow is a passive mob.
 It is part of the Bird Family.
-This Mob can not be tamed, but can be bred.
+This Mob cannot be tamed, but can be bred.
 This mob is found in the overworld.
 ### Breedable
 This Mob can be bred with any seed